There is a real art to public speaking.

 You have to think about your content, your delivery, your slides!

-You can spend all week stressing about it or you can use these 3 easy tricks to master the art of public speaking and deliver a killer presentation:
+You can spend all week stressing about it or you can use these 3 easy tricks to master the art of public speaking and deliver a killer presentation.
+Afterwards, check out 6 more tips of how to get better at public speaking.

 Have a hook